Chia-Network/chia-dev-guides/guides/chialisp-primer/testnet-setup.md

 ## Conclusion

 You should now be ready to use the Testnet to create and spend smart coins.
-As always, if you ran into any issues while setting up the Testnet, feel free to ask for support on our [Keybase](https://keybase.io/team/chia_network.public).
+As always, if you ran into any issues while setting up the Testnet, feel free to ask for support on our [Keybase team](https://keybase.io/team/chia_network.public).